-By doing this, the contents of the device's simulated FLASH (Flash is used to save the web pages in the file system and also any parameters, for example the device ID which you have modified) are saved to a file in the project simulation directory called FLASH_M5223X.ini.[The name is correct - all Coldfire FLASH files have the same name, irrespective of whether M52259, M52211, M52235 or other Coldfire processor is actually being used]
+By doing this, the contents of the device's simulated FLASH (Flash is used to save the web pages in the file system and also any parameters, for example the device ID which you have modified) are saved to a file in the project simulation directory called IS25XXX.ini.
+This is the content of simulated SPI flash used save the parameters and file system in since the i.MX RT don't have internal flash memory.
+If a different board is simulated that uses a different flash type you will find a different file name that matches its flash type.

 Now execute again (F5) and check that the loaded web pages are all there and that after a refresh of the start side also the device ID which you chose is correct.
-Now you should understand the operation of the simulator; on a normal exit it saves all present values and settings and on the next start the device has the saved FLASH contents as at the last program exit.
-This is exactly how the real device works since, after a reset, its FLASH contents are as saved - I mean, that is what FLASH is all about.
+Now you should understand the operation of the simulator; on a normal exit it saves all present values and settings and on the next start the device has the same FLASH contents as at the last program exit.
+This is exactly how the real device works since, after a reset, its SPI FLASH content is as saved - I mean, that is what FLASH is all about.

 If however you have modified FLASH contents and do not want them to be saved, you can always avoid this by quitting the debugger (short cut SHIFT F5) which causes the simulator to be stopped without performing the normal save process.
-If you wish to start with a fresh device (with blank FLASH contents) then simply delete the FLASH_M5223X.ini file from the simulator directory...
+If you wish to start with a fresh device (with blank FLASH contents) then simply delete the IS25XXX.ini file from the simulator directory...

-11. There is one important setting which we should perform before continuing; that is to set a MAC address to our new device.
+12. There is one important setting which we should perform before continuing; that is to set a MAC address to our new device.

 So browse to the "LAN configuration side", where you will see that the default MAC address is 00-00-00-00-00-00.
-This works, but we really should set a new one - as long as we are not directly connected to the Internet any non-used value can be set.
+This works (with the exception of some DHCP servers not allocating IP addresses to a device with this MAC address), but we really should set a new one - as long as we are not directly connected to the Internet any non-used value can be set.
 You make one up.
-For example set 00-11-22-33-44-55 (watch that the entry format is correct and always start with 00!) and then click on "modify / validate settings".
+For example set 00-11-22-33-44-55 (watch that the entry format is correct and first byte doesn't end with a '1', otherwise it would be a multicast MAC address) and then click on "modify / validate settings".
 The entry field will be set inactive since it is no longer zero and cannot be changed a second time (should your want to reset the value before we commit it to (simulated) FLASH click on "Reset changes", otherwise click on "Save changes".